forceedge01/behat-sql-extension/README.md

 # genesis-behat-sql-extension
-Provides easy data manipulation with any pdo enabled database
+Provides easy data manipulation with any pdo enabled database for behat 3.0

 Installation
 ------------